peterdemin/peterdemin.github.io/source/13_drafts/76-gcp-free-tier.md

 ### Install Tailscale

-I like to start with tailscale, because that allows me to disable public SSH access to the instance as soon as possible.
+I like to start with Tailscale because it lets me disable public SSH access to the instance as soon as possible.

-First we need to add tailscale's Debian package repo:
+Add Tailscale's Debian package repo:

 ```bash
 mkdir -p /etc/apt/keyrings